 During the year ended February 28, 2015, the Company identified errors related to the accounting for the capital gains portion of the incentive fee for the years ended February 28, 2014, February 28, 2013 and February 29, 2012, as well as the cumulative impact of these errors as of February 28, 2014.
-The Company assessed the materiality of these errors and concluded they were not material to any prior annual periods but the cumulative impact of correcting them would be quantitatively material to the results of operations of the Company for the very coded February 28, 2015, if the optics adjustment was recorded in that period.
-The corrections for the errors are reflected in the selected financial and other Company for the year ended February 28, 2015, if the entire adjustment was recorded in that period.
-The corrections for the errors are reflected in the selected financial and other data. - The weighted average yield on income producing investments is higher than what investors in the Company will realize because it does not reflect the Company's expenses and - any sales load paid by investors.
+The Company assessed the materiality of these errors and concluded they were not material to any prior annual periods, but the cumulative impact of correcting them would be quantitatively material to the results of operations of the Company for the year ended February 28, 2015, if the entire adjustment was recorded in that period.
+The corrections for the errors are reflected in the selected financial and other

+The weighted average yield on income producing investments is higher than what investors in the Company will realize because it does not reflect the Company's expenses and any sales load paid by investors.